If you find yourself looking for a new set of pistol sights, you may be interested in this Ameriglo Agent Night Sights review.

 There was an advantage of the Ameriglo Agent night sights over traditional 3-dot night sights.
 The large U-notch provides more space to acquire the front sight, and we found the ability to locate the now smaller Tritium front dot much easier than with traditional box-cut rear sights.
 It might not seem that a small design feature like this would make such a big difference, but the rear U-notch noticeably improved sight acquisition in both daylight and low-light conditions.

 Overall we were very impressed with the Ameriglo Agent sights, and would highly recommend these unique sights to any shooter.
-Whether you simply want a better target sight on your pistol, or are looking for a significant improvement in sights for self-defense or on-duty work, the Ameriglo Agent night sights are a great option to consider.
-We obtained our Ameriglo Agent sights from Brownell’s, but there are other distributors as well.
-Surprisingly, the combination set does not appear on Ameriglo’s website.
+Whether you simply want a better target sight on your pistol or are looking for a significant improvement in sights for self-defense or on-duty work, the Ameriglo Agent night sights are a great option to consider.
+I purchased my Ameriglo Agent sights from Brownell’s and recommend them for their superior commitment to customer service.